KalpanaPatidar/BLOGGYwow/README.md

     Share your recipes or blogs by clicking on "Post Story" and uploading relevant files (images/videos).

-    Manage Stories:

-    Add a new story by clicking on the "+" icon.

-    Delete stories or posts by clicking on the "Delete" button.

     Subscribe:

     Enter your email address to subscribe and receive updates.

-    Upload a Profile Picture:

-    Personalize your profile by uploading a profile picture.

 4.Technical Details